-estrogen is the queen of all hormones.
+Estrogen is the queen of all hormones.
 But hey, we also have other super essential whoppers like progesterone and testosterone.
-They don’t get all the attention, but they also play an important role in menopause – most especially progesterone.
-Low progesterone symptoms in menopause are quite common and, in this article, we are going to know why!
+They don’t get all the attention, but they also play an important role in menopause, especially progesterone.
+Low progesterone symptoms in menopause are common and, in this article, we are going to know why!

 Progesterone has such a profound effect on our health.
-Like estrogen, progesterone has many partner organs in the body, so when its balance gets tipped off, our body creates a ripple effect and we can feel the sting through our symptoms.
+Like estrogen, progesterone has many partner organs in the body.
+When progesterone’s balance gets tipped off, our body creates a ripple effect, and we can feel the sting through our symptoms.

 If you haven’t paid attention to this powerhouse hormone before, now is a good time to give it some love.
-That we can do by finding out why low progesterone symptoms in menopause occur and tips for maintaining your progesterone levels.
+We can do that by finding out why low progesterone symptoms in menopause occur and tips for maintaining your progesterone levels.

 What is progesterone?

-A large amount of our progesterone comes from our ovary’s Corpus Luteum and small amounts are created in our adrenal glands.
-During pregnancy, our placenta also secretes this hormone to make sure that the baby holds tightly until full term.
+A large amount of our progesterone comes from our ovary’s corpus luteum, and small amounts are created in our adrenal glands.
+Our placenta also secretes this hormone during pregnancy to make sure that the baby holds tightly until full term.

 You might wonder, aside from making pregnancy possible, is progesterone a big deal in our body?
 Absolutely!
 It performs other enormous tasks on a daily basis, including: